dhis2/hacktoberfest/README.md

 # DHIS2 Hacktoberfest
 Welcome to DHIS2 [Hacktoberfest](https://hacktoberfest.com/).
-A month dedicated to helping out open source projects by submitting Pull Requests (PR's) to open source projects that participate.
+A month dedicated to helping out open source projects by submitting Pull Requests (PRs) to open source projects that participate.

 DHIS2 also participates in Hacktoberfest with several repositories, and all of these are listed below.